 On a Pump?

 Making very specific basal rate adjustments is one area where pump therapy really shines.
-With a pump you can program very different basal insulin amounts for each hour of the day (or more).
+With an insulin pump you can program very different basal insulin amounts for each hour of the day (or more).

 There is a time-shift involved with basal settings on an insulin pump.
 To see a change in blood sugar at noon, you have to adjust your basal rate at least 60-90 minutes before.